 How do you get better from social anxiety?

-This page is intended to provide an overview of some of the ways how to in which you can make progress in decreasing your level of social anxiety.
+This page is intended to provide an overview of some of the ways to make progress.

 The CBT approach

-Cognitive Behavioural Therapy (see What is CBT) has the largest evidence base for treating social anxiety.
+Cognitive Behavioural Therapy (see What is CBT?) has the largest evidence base for treating social anxiety.
 It is an umbrella term for the type of therapy that is recommended for treatment of social anxiety amongst other mental health difficulties.
-CBT is based on the idea that your thoughts, feelings, physical sensations, and behaviour are all interconnected, and our thoughts and perceptions about situations strongly influence our emotional responses and actions.
+CBT is based on the idea that your thoughts, feelings, physical sensations and behaviour are all interconnected.
+Our thoughts and perceptions about situations strongly influence our emotional responses and actions.
+Learning the skills to tackle each element, and the relationships between them, can break the cycle that keeps social anxiety going.
 See the social anxiety maintenance cycle.

 NHS CBT is delivered by the NHS Talking Therapy service and accessed via your GP or self-referral.